Lullabot/trusty32-lamp/README.txt

 * < 5 minute setup time for new users.
 * Everything you need for most PHP applications.
-* Drush included for Drupal dev (and out of the way for everything else).
+* [xhgui](https://github.com/perftools/xhgui) built in and configured for easy opt-in profiling.
-* xhgui built in and configured for easy opt-in profiling.
+* [Drush](https://github.com/drush-ops/drush) included for Drupal dev (and out of the way for everything else).
 * No provisioning whatsoever; treat boxes as "fork and forget" for new projects.

 Setup instructions